salamanred/dump_mediawiki_pages/README.md

 dump_mediawiki_pages
 ====================

+Dump and Transform mediawiki pages.
-Dump mediawiki pages creating files with content in mediawiki markup language.
-Files can be converted in other format with tools like pandoc.
+Create files with content in mediawiki markup language and transform these files in other formats (markdown,reStructuredText, textile, HTML, DocBook, LaTeX, MediaWiki markup, OPML,Haddock markup, etc).
+Pandoc tool need to be installed on your system for transformation.